Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 * There is a 1K unused space at banks 0 and 3 (visible at addresses 7BD0h to 7FCFh).
 This space does not contain any kernel code and can be used to put any code or data that is required by the driver to be here.
 See _[4.7.1.
 The free space at kernel main bank](#471-the-free-space-at-kernel-main-bank)_ for more details.

-* There are five entry points at kernel banks 0 and 3 (starting at addresses 7850h) that will be redirected to another five entry points in the driver bank.
+* There are five entry points at kernel banks 0 and 3 (starting at address 7850h) that will be redirected to another five entry points in the driver bank.
 This way, the driver can provide code that will be accessible via direct inter-slot call to the kernel slot.
 See _[4.4.11.
 DIRECT_0...4 (4134h...4140h)](#4411-direct_04-4134h4140h)_ for more details.

 Figure 3 shows a diagram with the structure of a Nextor kernel.